-It’s important to understand the difference between compulsory and voluntary liquidation.
-Both are serious insolvency proceedings, but have vastly different implications for you as a director and for your company.
+It’s important to understand what is the difference between compulsory and voluntary liquidation.
+Both are insolvency proceedings, but have vastly different implications for you as a director and for your company.

 Before tackling the difference between compulsory and voluntary liquidation, let’s go over what liquidation means.